JustJay-Dev1/resume-analyzer-streamlit/README.md

 ## 🚀 Project Overview

-The **AI Resume Analyzer** is a cloud-based application that allows users to upload their resumes (in `.txt` or `.pdf` format) and receive intelligent insights such as:
+The **AI Resume Analyzer** is a cloud-based web application that allows users to upload resumes (in `.txt` or `.pdf` format) and receive intelligent insights such as:

-* 📄 Summary of the resume
+* 📄 Resume Summary
-* 💡 Extracted key skills
+* 💡 Extracted Key Skills
-* 📊 Improvement suggestions
+* 📊 Improvement Suggestions

-The system uses **Natural Language Processing (NLP)** models to analyze resume content and provide meaningful feedback.
+The application uses **Large Language Models (LLMs)** via cloud APIs to analyze resume content and generate meaningful feedback.

 ---

 ## ☁️ Why This is a Cloud Computing Project

-This project is implemented using **cloud computing principles**, where all processing and hosting are performed remotely instead of on a local machine.
+This project is built using **cloud computing principles**, where all processing is performed remotely using cloud services instead of local computation.

-### 🔹 Cloud Features Used
+### 🔹 Cloud Concepts Used

-* **Cloud Hosting**
+* **Cloud Deployment**
-  The application is deployed on a cloud platform (Streamlit Cloud), making it accessible from anywhere via a web browser.
+  The application is hosted on **Streamlit Cloud**, making it accessible globally via a browser.

-* **Remote Processing**
+* **API-Based Inference (Cloud AI)**
-  Resume analysis and NLP model execution happen on cloud servers instead of the user's device.
+  Resume analysis is performed using the **OpenRouter API**, which provides access to LLMs hosted in the cloud.

 * **On-Demand Resource Usage**
-  The application uses cloud resources (CPU, memory) only when a user interacts with it.
+  Compute resources are used only when a user interacts with the system.

 * **Scalability**
-  Multiple users can access the system simultaneously without installing any software locally.
+  Multiple users can access the system simultaneously without installing any software.

 * **Platform Independence**
-  Users can access the app from any device (laptop, mobile, tablet) without compatibility issues.
+  Works on any device (laptop, mobile, tablet) with internet access.

 ---